A thumbnail sketch might sound weird and a waste of time. Why draw whatever I want to draw, but in a small size??

 Thumbnail Sketch Template for You!

-Remember, It’s Great But Not Always Necessary
+Remember, Thumbnails Are Great But Not Always Necessary

-Every artist has his own method.
 Some artists might love to work with thumbnails, others not so much.
 It’s really rare for me to use them unless I’m doing a piece with many details.
 Sometimes… I’ll even do the thumbnail afterward!
 I draw the characters and then I’ll draw a rectangle, figuring out and thinking how I want it to be for the final piece.

 The importance of thumbnail sketching isn’t the method itself, but the planning and studying!